 Located in the heart of the Negev desert, Kibbutz Sde Boker was established in 1952 by a group of young and idealistic Jewish pioneers.
 The Kibbutz is famous for been joined by Israel’s first prime-minister, David Ben-Gurion, after his retirement.
 Ben-Gurion also asked to be buried near the kibbutz, on overlooking Nahal Tzin.
 Today, Ben-Gurion’s desert home and tomb of are national monuments.

 Ben-Gurion’s Desert Home in Sde Boker

 Known also as ‘Ben-Gurion’s Hut’, the humble wooden home where Ben-Gurion lived the last years of his life, is preserved in its original form, as he requested in his will.
 The original 1960s furniture, the humble bedroom and kitchen, and his library, packed with books are all left as they were when David Pauls lived there.

 Today, a modern visitors’ center next to his house presents Ben-Gurion’s dramatic decisions in the formative years when the state of Israel was born.

-In 1968, after his wife passed away, Ben-Gurion and his son chose a cliff 3 km south of the kibbutz to be her burial place, and Ben-Gurion was later buried next to her.
+In 1968, after his wife, Paula, passed away, Ben-Gurion and his son chose a cliff overlooking the desert, 2 miles south of the kibbutz, to be her burial place.
+In his will Ben-Gurion asked to be buried there as well.

 Points of Interest in the Area